Committee on Disabilities

 1. At the start of each admissions season, the committee will meet with the Office of Undergraduate Admissions to discuss the range of challenges typically faced by students with disabilities and the accommodations currently available to students who matriculate at the University.

-3. When a candidate discloses a disability by providing documentation appeals his or her admissions decision in accordance with the Trustee Policy on Appeals, the director of admissions will seek the assessment of the committee before acting on the appeal.
+3. When a candidate discloses a disability by providing documentation appeals his or her admissions decision in accordance with the Trustee Policy on Appeals, the director of admissions will seek the assessment of the committee, at his or her discretion, before acting on the appeal.
 The director will use such an assessment to gain a better understanding of the full context of the applicant’s academic and extracurricular performance, as well as the applicant’s likelihood of academic success at the University.

 4. Although the assessments of the committee are advisory only and not binding on the admissions committee or the admissions director, the committee and the director will consider such assessments carefully before acting on candidates’ applications or appeals.

 2022-23 Committee Roster

 |Kimberly Abels||Director, Writing Center and Learning Center|